-I am an interdisciplinary artist and educator based in Brooklyn and Troy, New York.
+I am an interdisciplinary artist and educator living on Lenape land in Brooklyn and Mohican land in Troy, New York.
 I work in a variety of media, from walks to WIFI to gardening, to explore how human and nonhuman lives intertwine with other earth systems.

 Born in rural Northern California, I went to Scripps College in Los Angeles, where I studied art and environmental science.
 After falling in love with biology field work, I began combining ecology with art.
 I relocated to New York City in 2005, and completed my MFA at Hunter College in the fall of 2009.
 I’m currently pursuing my PhD in Arts Practice, focusing on Public Fieldwork, urban ecology, and socially engaged art, at Rensselaer Polytechnic Institute.
 I am an artist in residence at the NATURELab at the Sanctuary for Independent Media, and a co-founder of the Environmental Performance Agency and the Next Epoch Seed Library.
 Elsewhere on the internet, I post on twitter & instagram, and I also send out a newsletter several times per year.
 You can check out the archive or sign up to get future updates.

 Click here to view my C.V.
 (PDF).

 - My ongoing newsletter archive

 - Repatterning with Kudzu: Reckoning in Search of Regeneration, HKW Anthropocene Curriculum, February 2021

 - The Next Epoch Seed Library’s Lawn Lab: A Public Experiment in Collaboration with Seeds, Time, and Weeds, Media + Environment, Volume 2, Issue 1, August 2020.

 - Why Say Weed in the Capitalocene?, Drain Magazine, March 2020